GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 ### Clone the GitHub repository

 Clone the GitHub repository [email-aws-comprehend-blueprint](https://github.com/GenesysCloudBlueprints/email-aws-comprehend-blueprint "Opens the GitHub repository") to your local machine.
-The `email-aws-comprehend-blueprint/components` folder comprises the necessary scripts and files required for the solution offered by this blueprint.
-The three major sub-folders are:
+The `email-aws-comprehend-blueprint/components` folder includes the necessary scripts and files required for the solution offered by this blueprint.
+The three major subfolders are:
   - `components/aws-comprehend`
   - `components/aws-classifier-lambda`
   - `components/genesys-email-flow`

 ### Train and deploy the AWS Comprehend machine learning classifier

-Train an AWS Comprehend machine learning classifier to classify the email messages that are sent from the Genesys Cloud architect email flow.
+To classify the email messages that are sent from the Genesys Cloud Architect email flow, train an AWS Comprehend machine learning classifier.
 AWS CloudFormation does not have support for the AWS Comprehend API.
 To train and deploy the classifier, you can either use the AWS management console or the AWS CLI (Command Line Interface).
 This blueprint uses the AWS CLI.

 :::primary
-**Note**: In this blueprint, all the AWS CLI commands are executed from the `components/aws-comprehend` directory.
+**Note**: In this blueprint, all the AWS CLI commands are run from the `components/aws-comprehend` directory.
 :::

 1. Set up the Amazon S3 Bucket and copy the training corpus file, `components/aws-comprehend/comprehendterm.csv`, to the S3 bucket.